Zayed Al-Hammadi

 Zayed Al-Hammadi (Arabic:زايد الحمادي) (born 23 February 1996) is an Emirati footballer.
-He currently plays as a goalkeeper for Al Bataeh on loan from Al Wahda.
+He currently plays as a goalkeeper for Al Wahda.

 Career

 Al Dhafra

 Al-Hammadi started his career at Al Dhafra and is a product of the Al Dhafra's youth system.
 On 14 January 2017, Al-Hammadi made his professional debut for Al Dhafra against Al-Nasr in the Pro League.

 Hatta

 On 30 June 2019 left Al Dhafra and signed with Hatta on loan of season.
 On 19 September 2019, Al-Hammadi made his professional debut for Hatta against Shabab Al-Ahli in the Pro League.